 Since I started babywearing Lotta, my dream was to one day do a babywearing consultancy course and help out other people carry their babies and hold them close.

-My dream has become reality as I attended the Slingababy Baby-carrying Consultant course last year and now I can pursue my dream with the help of all my girls.
+My dream has become reality as I attended the Slingababy Baby-carrying Consultant course in 2016 and now I can pursue my dream with the help of all my girls.

 Our 5th daughter Clara was born just after Christmas 2017 and just like her big sisters has been subjected to lots of trying out of different slings.
 She is really the perfect demo baby and she’s got quite a few keen babywearing sisters too.